How To Find Your Lost Pet

-If you haven’t found your cat right away, or he has already been missing for a while, take aggressive actions immediately: conduct an extensive search, and let everyone know he’s missing.
-For more tips, click here.
+If you haven’t found your cat right away, or she has already been missing for a while, take aggressive actions immediately: conduct an extensive search, and let everyone know she’s missing.
+Find more tips for finding your lost cat.

 Immediate steps to take if your dog has just gotten lost: